-By connecting our proprietary data warehouse directly to the specialty pharmacies that distribute our therapy, gammaCore's distribution eliminates several tiers of the traditional supply chain.
+By connecting our proprietary data warehouse directly to our specialty pharmacy partner, gammaCore's distribution eliminates several tiers of the traditional supply chain.
 Each gammaCore can be refilled electronically through the delivery of unique digital authorization codes, which are maintained in this cloud-based warehouse.
-We provide these codes to these specialty pharmacies by permitting them access to our database, and to the patient through RFID cards programmed by the pharmacists we have trained.
-More specifically, following adjudication of the prescription and securing payment or payor authorization, these trained pharmacists are granted access to our cloud-based system and program an RFID card, in real-time, using a tablet computer that we provide.
+We provide these codes to our specialty pharmacy partner by permitting its access to the database, and to the patient through RFID cards programmed by the pharmacists we have trained.
+More specifically, following adjudication of the prescription and securing payment or payor authorization, this trained pharmacist is granted access to our cloud-based system and programs an RFID card, in real-time, using a tablet computer that we provide.
 This digital warehouse has the capability to provide refill authorization codes directly from the warehouse to the patient through Bluetooth technology, further increasing the ease and efficiency of prescription refills by eliminating the need for RFID cards.

 An important limitation of the traditional pharmaceutical distribution model is that manufacturers can only track prescriptions through the purchase of data from a third party, which is typically several months old, making real-time responsiveness impossible.
 Our system captures real-time information regarding the patient, therapy usage, and refill status.
 All sales and marketing data are completely current, and available at a maximally granular level, enabling real-time decision-making.
-The build out of our specialty distribution channel will require specialized scanning hardware for use by our specialty pharmacy distributor and its network of specialty pharmacies, enhancements to our data warehouse including custom software, the training of specialty pharmacists who will distribute our therapy, and increased patient support for handling expected increases in patient volume.
-We also expect to create and develop patient and professional promotional tactics across multiple channels including social, digital, and print media.